austinmao/reduxity/README.md

 An async example of using UniRx's WWWObservable with [Redux Thunk](https://github.com/gaearon/redux-thunk) via [redux.NET-thunk](https://github.com/taiste/redux.NET-thunk) is provided. tl;dr instead of dispatching an Action, you dispatch an [ActionCreator](http://redux.js.org/docs/basics/Actions.html#action-creators) that returns an Action (after the async process is done), which is then dispatched to the store.

+## Middleware

+### Thunk
+A port of [redux.NET-thunk](https://github.com/taiste/redux.NET-thunk) is included for dispatching async actions.
+This allows you to dispatch an [Action Creator](http://redux.js.org/docs/basics/Actions.html#action-creators) that returns an [Action](http://redux.js.org/docs/basics/Actions.html).
+Within the Action Creator, we recommend you dispatch an action to store in state that an async process is happening.
+Then, update state upon success or failure with another dispatched action.
+See the Async example for reference on how to use this with UniRx.

+### Logger
+A port of [redux-logger](https://github.com/evgenyrodionov/redux-logger) is included for automatically logging dispatched actions and the current state before applying the action.
+Currently, this is only tested with Zenject and adjustable within Zenject's [ScriptableObjectInstaller](https://github.com/modesttree/Zenject#scriptable-object-installer) that is adjustable in runtime Settings.
+Note that using a `verbose` LogLevel setting will result in dumping each action and state object, which could adversely affect performance in development mode.

 ## Plans
 - [x] provide multiple reducer example
 - [x] provide GameObject in State example